seleniumbase/SeleniumBase/README.md

 nosetests my_first_test.py --browser=firefox --with-selenium -s
 ```

-After the test completes, in the console output you'll see a dot on a new line, representing a passing test.
-(On test failures you'll see an F instead, and on test errors you'll see an E).
+After the test completes, in the console output you'll see a dot (``.``) on a new line, representing a passing test.
+(On test failures you'll see an ``F`` instead, and on test errors you'll see an ``E``).
 It looks more like a moving progress bar when you're running a ton of unit tests side by side.
 This is part of nosetests.
-After all tests complete (in this case there is only one), you'll see the "Ran 1 test in ..." line, followed by an "OK" if all nosetests passed.
+After all tests complete (in this case there is only one), you'll see the "``Ran 1 test in ...``" line, followed by an "``OK``" if all nosetests passed.

 If the example is moving too fast for your eyes to see what's going on, there are a few things you can do.
 You can add ``--demo_mode`` on the command line, which pauses the browser for about a second (by default) after each action: